HL7/livd/src/pagecontent/index.md

 ### Background
-Background

 The objective of this implementation guide is to define an In Vitro Diagnostic (IVD) industry format to facilitate the publication and exchange of suggested LOINC codes for vendor IVD test assays, based on either vendor IVD test transmission codes or manual test identification, for use by laboratory personnel or laboratory applications.
 It is not intended to cover information for other related activities, such as purchasing tests from a vendor.
 Expected systems using the format include Laboratory Information Systems (LIS), clinical middleware applications, databases, and terminology servers.

-This proposal will define a digital format that can be easily:
+This implementation guide defines a digital format that can be easily:

-* Used as-is by IVD software systems to automate the mapping between vendor IVD test transmission codes and LOINC codes.
+* Used as-is by IVD software systems to guide the mapping between vendor IVD test transmission codes and LOINC codes.
 * Transformed into an alternate format, such as an Excel spreadsheet, to support the manual selection of LOINC codes for results produced by vendor IVD tests used by the laboratory.

 Both vendor-defined IVD tests performed by a vendor IVD instrument and vendor-defined manual IVD tests are in scope.